A Simplified

 consistency.

-- It promotes a flat left wrist at
+a flat left wrist at

-the top which is what you want (unless you are fighting a big
+the top which is what you want (unless you are fighting a

 hook).

-- It encourages
+- It

-more shoulder turn.
+encourages more shoulder turn.

-The pressure
+The

-can’t use your right
+When you can’t use your right

-to pull the club up, the only way to get the club to the top of the
+club up, the only way to get the club to the top of the

 backswing is to turn your

-of your swing, pause, and then apply the #1 Pressure Point.
+Go to the top of your swing, pause, and then apply the #1

+Pressure Point.
 You will

-feel
+feel the right

-the right shoulder getting pushed and the left shoulder
+shoulder getting pushed and the

 getting pulled clockwise.
 This

-helps you turn the shoulders
+you turn the

-just a bit more.
+shoulders just a bit more.

-6. Finally, the
+6.

-same Base Swing can be used for all the clubs from your lob wedge to
+Finally, the same Base Swing can be used for all the clubs from

-the driver.
+your lob wedge to the driver.
 See

 the slow-motion driver videos below for an example on a long club.

-Longer is not
+Longer

-better unless it’s consistent
+is not better unless it’s consistent

-to hit the ball
+complicated ways to hit the ball

 farther.
-For example, given the same amount of shoulder turn,
+For example, given the same amount of shoulder

-lifting your right elbow so your right
+turn, lifting your right elbow so your right

-arm has more room to swing can add additional thrust to the club and
+arm has more room to swing can add additional thrust to the club

-generate higher club head
+and generate higher club head

 speed.
 However, you must ask whether or not you can do it